What’s your salon, clinic or spa doing for Breast Cancer Awareness this October?

 14. Promote your salon campaign with a contest

 Run an online competition in the weeks around your breast cancer fundraising event to drum up interest, raise your brand profile and collect email addresses.
 Your email database is one of the most valuable salon marketing assets you have.
+Keep building it and you’ll grow your salon.

 15. Share stories online